 Charles: I’ll say The Olympic Team because you have to understand that from all of the countries in that Olympic pool we have the least training time.
 We’re the only team that meets for like two days and that’s our training camp.
 We play in various leagues year-round.
 Other teams are able to have a real camp and play together for months.
 We have the WNBA in the summer and we’re not able to practice as a unit.
 So it’s something special for a talented group of players to come together, check their egos at the door and understand that your role changes when you come to an all-star team and expectation changes.
 My role wasn’t to get 20 and 10.
 It was just to rebound and play great defense and finish around the basket anytime I had an opportunity.
 And for us to collectively come together and be able to do that.
 It was really special.

 Charles: It was started in memory of my aunt Maureen “Hopey” Vaz, who died on March 9, 2013.
-Our mission is improving sports safety and raising awareness of Sudden Cardiac Arrest throughout the country by providing life-saving Automated External Defibrillators (AED) to schools, youth groups, athletic teams, recreation centers and community events.
-My aunt Maureen was a great women in faith and in Christ.
+Our mission is improving sports safety and raising awareness of Sudden Cardiac Arrest throughout the country by providing life-saving Automated External Defibrillators (AED) to schools, youth groups, athletic teams, recreation centers, and community events.
+My aunt Maureen was a great woman in faith and in Christ.
 Her biggest thing was just being a blessing onto others.
 She was a breast cancer survivor and she just passed away from multiple organ failure and during that entire time she never questioned her suffering or anything.
 If anything, she still wanted to help out and make an impact.
 She knew that throughout your life you roles will change but your purpose is going to remain.
 One of her main things was, ‘It’s not about the duration of your life but the donation of it.’
 That’s exactly the type of person she was and I definitely want to exemplify the kind of person she was as I grow into my own.